-World History - Grade 10
+World History - Grade 10 Length of course: 1 year

 World History is based on the California Content Standards for History/Social Science: World History.
 Students study the major turning points that shaped the modern world, from early Greek and Roman times to the present.
 Students trace the rise of democratic ideas and develop an understanding of the historical roots of current world issues.
 Students develop an understanding of current world issues and relate them to historical, geographic, political, economic and cultural contexts.